 Rose Jones is King & Spalding’s Director of e-Discovery Project Management and Client Services.
 Her practice focuses on e-discovery management including the development of standard protocols for the various phases of the discovery process.
 She is a senior member of King & Spalding’s Discovery Center and acts as National Discovery Counsel for large corporations.
-Ms. Jones provides advice and counsel prior to beginning document review to limit the scope and cost of the document review, including protocols/best practices and vendor selection and contract negotiations, as well as early case assessment, key word development and validation.
+Rose provides advice and counsel prior to beginning document review to limit the scope and cost of the document review, including protocols/best practices and vendor selection and contract negotiations, as well as early case assessment, key word development and validation.
 She works closely with vendors to ensure the consistency and quality of the document review process and work product by developing customized work flow and document organization.
-Using standard privilege review and logging protocols, Ms. Jones manages the preparation of defensible and cost-effective privilege logs.
+Using standard privilege review and logging protocols, Rose manages the preparation of defensible and cost-effective privilege logs.

-Publications: “Sanctions for E-Discovery Violations: By the Numbers,” co-author with Dan H. Willoughby, Jr. and Gregory R. Antine, Duke Law Journal, Volume 60, Number 3 (December 2010), surveying 400 federal court opinions involving motions for sanctions relating to the discovery of electronically stored information and analyzed for date, court, type of case, sanctioning authority, sanctioned party, sanctioned misconduct, sanction type, sanctions to counsel and protections provided by Federal Rule of Civil Procedure 37(e).
+- “Sanctions for E-Discovery Violations: By the Numbers,” co-author with Dan H. Willoughby, Jr. and Gregory R. Antine, Duke Law Journal, Volume 60, Number 3 (December 2010), surveying 400 federal court opinions involving motions for sanctions relating to the discovery of electronically stored information and analyzed for date, court, type of case, sanctioning authority, sanctioned party, sanctioned misconduct, sanction type, sanctions to counsel and protections provided by Federal Rule of Civil Procedure 37(e).
 The article was cited by Magistrate Judge Grimm in Victor Stanley, Inc. v.
 Creative Pipe, Inc., 250 FRD 251 (D. Md.
-2010) as evidence of the lack of uniform national standards governing theduty to preserve potentially relevant evidence, the level of culpability needed to justify sanctions, and the appropriate sanctions for varying levels of misconduct.
+2010) as evidence of the lack of uniform national standards governing the duty to preserve potentially relevant evidence, the level of culpability needed to justify sanctions, and the appropriate sanctions for varying levels of misconduct.